uiryuu/uiryuu/README.md

 ### Hi there 👋

+I'm Yuze, a member of @iina.
+I'm currently studying at the Unversity of Tokyo as a master student.
+My research interest include vehicular network, trust management, among other fields related to autonomous vehicles.

 <!--
 **uiryuu/uiryuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.